highbyte/dotnet-6502/docs/home/development.md

 Tests may expand to parts of system-specific logic code such as `Highbyte.DotNet6502.Systems.Commodore64`.

+The browser apps (Blazor WASM and Avalonia Browser) additionally have a [Playwright](https://playwright.dev/) smoke test under `tests/wasm-smoke/` that publishes the apps with the release Release/AOT flags and verifies the result boots in headless Chromium.
+See [WASM AOT publish smoke tests](#wasm-aot-publish-smoke-tests) below.

 ## Debugging

 ### Debugging the emulator via VS Code extension